EmilyBertani/Challenge_12/README.md

 * Accuracy - Accuracy measures how often the model was correct.
 If the model predicted a fraudulent transaction that was actually fraudulent, or if the model predicted a non fraudulent transaction that was truly not fraudulent, this leads to higher accuracy.

 * Precision - Precision measures our confidence that the model correctly makes positive predictions.
-So for all transactions that were predicted fraudulent, precision measures how many were truly fraudulent.
+So for all transactions that were predicted fraudulent or non fraudulent, precision measures how many were truly fraudulent or truly non fraudulent.

 * Recall - Similar to precision but slightly different, recall measures the number of true fraudulent transactions the model correctly identified as fraudulent.